stellacherotich/DFU-Image-Classification/README.md

 ## The Data
 The data was retrieved from [Kaggle](https://www.kaggle.com/datasets/laithjj/diabetic-foot-ulcer-dfu).
 This dataset contains a collection of images showcasing various stages of diabetic foot ulcers.
-There are three main folders that were generated in order to carry out the classification, these include:
+There are two main folders that were generated in order to carry out the classification, these include:

-- Training - This was taken from the Patches folder
+- Training - This was taken from the Patches Folder ; The images were separated into their respective classes.

 - Test - This was generated through converting the original Test Set folder, so that all the images were in a uniform format.